 Under certain circumstances a beneficiary may be granted a conditional permanent residency in the United Stated.
 The beneficiary may qualify to have these conditions removed by filing an application with the USCIS.
 Please see here for further information on removal of conditions.

 How we can Help

-Trupti N Patel & Associates – Immigration Attorney Boston has experience of filing for Green Card in various categories including for Business immigration, Family immigration, K-Visa and on behalf of asylees.
-Please call us at (617) 367-6750 or click on here to request a consultation with one of our Immigration Attorneys at our offices in Boston, Massachusetts.
+Trupti N Patel & Associates – Immigration Attorney Boston has experience of filing for Green Card in various categories including for Business Immigration, Family Immigration, K-Visa and on behalf of asylees.
+Please call us at (617) 367-6750 or click here to request a consultation with one of our Immigration Attorneys at our offices in Boston, Massachusetts.

 If you are planning on attending an in-person consultation with one our immigration Attorneys, you might like to see the Directions to our Office.